Have you already been diagnosed with a Nodule?

 Thyroid patients can expect to see their Endocrinologist in addition to a Physician Extender in developing and maintaining a treatment plan for their condition.
 Our staff is dedicated to providing individualized care.
 We don’t believe in a “one size fits all” treatment plan.
 Our physicians and extenders take the time to get to know their patients and work diligently to find a plan that is based upon the patient’s needs.

 We are dedicated to providing the highest standard of care for our patients’ Thyroid and Parathyroid needs.
 Texas Diabetes & Endocrinology is proud to hold accreditations by the American Institute of Ultrasound Medicine (AIUM) and Endocrine Certification in Neck Ultrasound (ECNU).
 These certifications are only awarded to clinics and doctors that demonstrate high quality Thyroid imaging and Thyroid knowledge.
-They are a testament to our commitment to clinical excellence and patient care.
+This means that we use the most cutting edge protocols to image and document thyroid issues, and are a testament to our commitment to clinical excellence and patient care.

 Thyroid Biopsy (Fine Needle Aspiration) Information: